Kartaverse/Kartaverse-Docs/docs/hotkeys.md

 The `KartaVR Hotkeys.fu` preference file is installed in your Fusion "Reactor:/Deploy/Config/" folder using the Reactor based [KartaVR installation process](install#install).
 You can start using the hotkeys right away to boost your productivity.

-One of the nicest features of the hotkey files is you can now send panoramic imagery from Fusion to a desktop panoramic 360&deg; media viewer of your choice or to an Oculus Rift/HTC VIVE/OSVR HMD with a single "TAB" keypress!
+One of the nicest features of the hotkey files is you can send panoramic imagery from Fusion to a desktop panoramic 360&deg; media viewer of your choice or to an Oculus Rift/HTC VIVE/OSVR HMD with a single "TAB" keypress!
 This TAB hotkey will launch the [Panoview](pano-view) script for you.

 Pressing the "V" key in the Fusion flow area lets you push your active media to a Google VR View webpage using the [Publish Media to Google Cardboard VR View](google-cardboard-vr-view) script.
 This is great for viewing your panoramic 360&deg; media in a web browser, on a smartphone, tablet, or in a Google Carboard HMD.